-I offer 4 hour, 8 hour, and Multi-Day Acadia Elopement Packages because I believe elopements still deserve the same full story coverage that a traditional wedding would have.
+I offer 4 hour and 8 hour Elopement Packages because I believe elopements still deserve the same full story coverage that a traditional wedding would have.
 This is just a single example of what a 4 Hour Acadia elopement schedule could look like.
 I work directly with my clients and help them design their dream wedding day from start to finish based on their passions and hobbies as a couple.
 I’ll help you choose the best setting for your ceremony based on your favorite landscape views and hiking abilities.
 You don’t have to be an avid hiker to go to many of the beautiful spots in Acadia- so no worries there!

 4 HOUR JUNE SUNRISE ACADIA ELOPEMENT TIMELINE EXAMPLE FOR JORDAN POND

 4:30AM-6:00AM Begin Getting Ready at the Bar Harbor Inn (coverage of you both getting ready, those moments of you writing your vows, putting on your dress, hair and make-up being done, any special details you want photographed)